 Demand response payments provide a source of funding for incorporating demand response sequencing and software maintenance in the BMS vendor’s ongoing maintenance agreement.
 CPower can advise on demand response control logic specific to each ISO.

 Maintaining BMS software current not only ensures energy savings intended when the system was first installed but also provides a solid platform to reap substantial energy cost offsets afforded by participating in demand response.
 CPower can work with building managers to optimize the financial benefits that can accrue from participating in demand response by interfacing with the BMS to automate demand response event action and enhance performance with minimal impact on building environment.

 Contact us and to find out if your building’s BMS is in need of an update, or to learn how you can earn revenue with demand response optimized through optimization.

-A smart friend of mine some time ago once explained capacity charges with metaphor I’ve always thought was pretty cool.
+A smart friend of mine once explained capacity charges with an analogy I’ve always thought was pretty cool.
 Here’s my version:

 Consider the parking lot of a large shopping mall.
 The mall has to have enough parking to satisfy the influx of shoppers on the busiest days of the year: Black Friday, the day after Christmas.
 You get the idea.

 Even though the parking lot fails to meet its maximum capacity virtually every day of the year, it has to be ready for the few days when demand for parking is at its peak.